 We are now searching our database for alpine accommodation in Czech Republic, this should only take a few moments, thank you for your patience...

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Zell am See in Austria? - When hiring a ski chalet in Zell am See ski resort offers a real one off.
-A charming lakeside town with varied local slopes and a very worthwhile glacier option in nearby Kaprun.
-Check out our sister site www.zell-am-see-ski.co.uk for some great deals on chalets and apartment rentals in Zell am See.
+For example have you considered Zell am See in Austria? - When hiring a ski chalet in Zell am See you will enjoy a real one off, this charming lakeside town has varied local slopes and a very worthwhile glacier option in nearby Kaprun.
 Or perhaps as a possible alternative suggestion how about Chatel in France? - Renting one of our Chatel ski chalets?
 You can expect a distinctively French base in an ideal position for exploring the huge Portes du Soleil circuit which spans the French-Swiss border.
 [Less]

 The Czech Republic not only offers "the Golden City of Prague" to travel fans, but also has many more fascinating destinations - for instance a wide variety of wonderful ski areas!
 Many lower mountain ranges like the Bohemian Forest, the Ore Mountains or the Giant Mountains promise exiting winter adventures.
 In the home of the "Rübezahl", the Giant Mountains (Czech Krkonoše) in the north, there are many possibilities for snow sports fans.
 Besides the well prepared pistes and cross-country ski tracks, the highly equipped ski centres also offer toboggan runs and lovely winter hiking routes.